The Stanley Parable

 Mariella

-Mariella has an unused animation, depicting her covering her mouth while being frightened.
+Mariella has an unused animation, depicting her covering her mouth while frightened.

 Leftover Entities from Portal 2 and Half-Life 2

-• prop_linked_portal_door: Linked test chamber doors from Portal 2 that were used during development of Portal 2 are also here, and they too still need their model and textures!
+- prop_linked_portal_door: Linked test chamber doors from Portal 2 that were used during the development of Portal 2 are also here, and they too still need their model and textures!

-• npc_turret_floor: The Combine Turret (no, not the Portal one) works perfectly in this game, save for missing sounds including model and textures.
-It also lacks the AR2 tracer effect however, since it isn't precached, resulting in red Xs being emitted where the gunfire should be.
+- npc_turret_floor: The Combine Turret (no, not the Portal one) works perfectly in this game, save for missing sounds including model and textures.
+However, it also lacks the AR2 tracer effect since it isn't precached, resulting in red Xs emitted where the gunfire should be.

-• npc_wheatley_boss: "WheatDOS", another variation of Wheatley, this time in GLaDOS' Central Core.
+- npc_wheatley_boss: "WheatDOS", another variation of Wheatley, this time in GLaDOS' Central Core.
 Same with the original Wheatley.
-When spawned, he creates rendering errors since a model isn't specified from spawning him in-game.
+He creates rendering errors when spawned since the model isn't specified from spawning him in-game.

-• prop_weighted_cube: The Weighted Storage Cube from Portal 2.
+- prop_weighted_cube: The Weighted Storage Cube from Portal 2.
 Its programming still has the instructor hint for picking it up, though that is missing from the localization files for The Stanley Parable.
 A related file thestanleyparable/models/props/metal_box_fx_fizzler.mdl was also left over and unused.
 While the Games Ending does include a cube, it's implemented using a prop_physics like in the original Portal, leaving this entity unused.
-The Weighted Companion Cube and its other variants also exist, but they require their own models and textures.
+The Weighted Companion Cube and its other variants also exist but require their own models and textures.

-• prop_portal: The portals.
-Gosh, the devs really need some learning on how to remove Portal 2-esque entities.
+- prop_portal: The portals.
+Gosh, the devs really need some learning on removing Portal 2-esque entities.

-• weapon_smg1: The SMG1 from Half-Life 2.
+- weapon_smg1: The SMG1 from Half-Life 2.
 Does not have the ammo entities.
 Like the player input for only allowing backwards movement, this weapon was intended for use in The Beginner's Guide.
-Same as the Paint Gun, but without gels, and references Half-Life 2 sound listings.
-Usable both in the demo and full game, as the code was accidentally included in the "bin" directory's DLLs.
+This applies to the Paint Gun, but without gels, referencing Half-Life 2 sound listings.
+They are usable both in the demo and full game, as the code was accidentally included in the "bin" directory's DLLs.

-• prop_glados_core: The core NPC from Portal that was leftover in Portal 2 and now seen in The Stanley Parable, you will need Wheatley's model and textures for this to work but like in Portal 2; it spawns a Portal 2 core that cannot be picked up but does have physics.
-This was how it acted in Portal but in there it had the correct model, if you put the Portal model in The Stanley Parable or Portal 2 it will still have the Portal 2 design.
-To pick it up you'll need to make a map with it in or play a map with it in.
+- prop_glados_core: The core NPC from Portal that was leftover in Portal 2 and now seen in The Stanley Parable, you will need Wheatley's model and textures for this to work but like in Portal 2; it spawns a Portal 2 core that cannot be picked up but does have physics.
+This was how it acted in Portal but had the correct model.
+If you put the Portal model in The Stanley Parable or Portal 2, it will still have the Portal 2 design.
+You'll need to create or play a map with the core NPC to pick it up.
 And then you'll see that the lines are missing in both games.

-• item_suit: The HEV Suit from Half-Life 2.
-Like the one in Portal 2 it's missing the model and textures and you can walk into it and "equip" it.
+- item_suit: The HEV Suit from Half-Life 2.
+Like the one in Portal 2 it's missing the model and textures; You can walk into it and "equip" it.
 There is no Half-Life 2 HUD or anything similar.

 Unused Audio